 Programs for children are located in the rooms found exiting from the front left of the sanctuary and up the center stairs.
 We provide crafts and other age appropriate Christian instruction and activities in a welcoming and fun environment.
 Each Sunday we invite all children to participate, but children are always welcome to stay in church with their parents or caregivers.

 Everyone, adults and children alike, who wish to receive Communion (the Bread and Wine) will be fed.
 If you would like to receive a blessing instead, simply come to the Altar Rail at Communion and request it when the Celebrant approaches you with the bread.

 If you are unable to walk to the Altar Rail, we are always happy to bring Communion to you in your pew after others have received.

-We will gladly accommodate the seating of your large group, such as a family or

-    class reunion, and are appreciative of advance notice.
-Kindly call the church

-    office at 262.248.3522 or email us from our Contact Form by Friday before the

-    Sunday you plan to attend.
-We can also help to make arrangements for bus

-    parking, if required.
+We will gladly accommodate the seating of your large group, such as a family or class reunion, and are appreciative of advance notice.
+Kindly call the church office at 262.248.3522 or email us from our Contact Form by Friday before the Sunday you plan to attend.
+We can also help to make arrangements for bus parking, if required.

-    Mother Nancy personally welcomes visitors and introduces them to the
+The mass Celebrant personally welcomes visitors and introduces them to the congregation.

-    congregation.

-    At this time, we invite you to stand and share with the congregation your name,

-    your current church affiliation and if you are visiting friends or family within

-    the church or local Lake Geneva area.
-If you like, we would love to receive your

-    contact information in order to keep you up to date on what’s going on at Holy
+At this time, we invite you to stand and share with the congregation your name, your current church affiliation and if you are visiting friends or family within the church or local Lake Geneva area.
+If you like, we would love to receive your contact information in order to keep you up to date on what’s going on at Holy Communion.

-    Communion.